jwsy/thescienceseed-gatsby-cms/src/pages/products/index.md

   - author: Ann Stich, Director Corpus Christi, Early Childhood Center
     quote: If you are looking for a great program to enrich your Science curriculum The Science Seed is fantastic.
 They first came during camp and the children absolutely love it.
-Our Our 3s and 4s absolutely love the program and I love that they give a little note to send home to parents.
+Our 3s and 4s absolutely love the program and I love that they give a little note to send home to parents.
 We are definitely doing it again next year.
   - author: Lily Chen, Parent
     quote: Thanks for your terrific teaching which has inspired my children’s deep